LukeChemeriov/Nash/README.md

 # Nash Framework

 The Nash Framework is an early-stage application engine, designed primarily for the development of server-side CLI applications.
-Currently, litte features have been implemented.
+Currently, little features have been implemented.

 ## Getting started with Nash